Introduction

 At the same time, the CGDIS will continue to leverage its operational capabilities nationwide to ensure public safety at all times.

-Emergency medical services
+Emergency response services

-The CGDIS will be deploying 185 volunteer and professional firefighters to provide emergency services during the marathon and operational coverage for Luxembourg City and surrounding districts.
+The CGDIS will be deploying 185 volunteer and professional fire-fighters to provide emergency services during the marathon and operational coverage for Luxembourg City and surrounding districts.

 To provide adequate coverage for the event – which is expected to attract thousands of spectators, runners and visitors in and around Luxexpo/The Box – the CGDIS has made special arrangements, which include a brigade-level command structure and:

-• 1 advance medical post, with sufficient staff cover
+• 1 advance medical post, with sufficient staff cover;

-• 10 ambulances
+• 10 ambulances;

-• 12 foot-patrol units
+• 12 foot-patrol units;

-• 3 motorcycle units
+• 3 motorcycle units;

-• 6 bicycle units
+• 6 bicycle units;

 • vans to provide operational coverage in the city's various districts.